jasnow/awesome-ruby-security-advisories/FAQ/FAQ.md

     * 5/7/2023: Update by Postmodern: "If there is truly no patch versions, then we should omit "patched_versions" field."

+    * 6/26/2023: jasnow starting putting "nodes: 'Never Patched'" in place of "patched_versions" field when you have no patches.

  2. If you have a repo, including one associated with a "gem", and there are releases (GitHub "tags") after the one mentioned